beejjorgensen/bgc/src/bgc_part_1000_types_2.md

 |`long double`|`LDBL_DIG`|10|18|

 On my system, `FLT_DIG` is 6, so I can be sure that if I print out a 6 digit `float`, I'll get the same thing back.
-(It could be more---some numbers will come back correctly with more digits.
+(It could be more digits---some numbers will come back correctly with more digits.
 But 6 is definitely coming back.)

 For example, printing out `float`s following this pattern of increasing digits, we apparently make it to 8 digits before something goes wrong,